 This page contains printed press garnered by Bob Coates Photography, Inc. through sending out press releases.
-I’ll try to add the text that is in the actual release so you can read the writing style that editors want to see.
+See the text below from an actual release so you can read the writing style that editors want to see.
 There are two ways to garner press through a release.

 • One is to send a very short press release that will garner attention and cause the media to want to contact you to write a story.
 This would be for larger media like national magazines and larger city newspapers.
 Tougher to get into these media as competition for space is larger and the story has to be of interest to a larger body of people.
 You need a compelling headline and just enough info to woo the editor to want to do the story.
 A press release in this form should be no more than one page including contact information and should contain lots of white space for the editor to make notes.

 • The second way is to write a complete story for the media in which you are trying to get published.
 This must be written in the third person and should have quotes from other people and yourself and be as if someone else wrote the story about you.
 Why the difference?
 Smaller local papers and many regional magazines are feeling the pinch and tend to be short staffed.
 They are in need of well written content.
 When an editor is on deadline and has a certain amount of space to fill and he or she is looking at a well composed article ready to paste into the space… Well you get the idea.